wparks08/portfolio/README.md

 ## Future Development

 In the future, I would like to further refine the design as my front-end skills develop.
-I would also like to add the ability to re-order projects as they are displayed, and add the ability to filter projects by the technology/stack used.
+ Project reordering has been added to the db and models, but needs to be implemented in the admin UI.
+I would also like to implement the ability to filter projects by the technology/stack used.